-Although there were many Scottish stoneware potteries producing stoneware bottles only three have been confirmed as having made sprigged jugs.
+Although there were many Scottish stoneware potteries producing stoneware bottles only four have been confirmed as having made sprigged jugs.

 Established about 1800 at Garngadhill, in the north of Glasgow it moved to Rutherglen between 1872 and 1874.
 Trading as Murray & Co. it continued there until 1897, when it went into liquidation.
 Purchased by the jam maker Hartley to manufacture their stoneware jars it also continued offering its previous range of products and finally closed in 1929.
 Excavations on the Rutherglen site have recorded a huge amount of ceramic waste but, I believe, no sprigged jugs.
 It is likely that salt glazing was discontinued after the move to Rutherglen, I don't think the Garngadhill site has been excavated.
 Click button for examples.